-Irrigation Inspection Every other week, all systems (including drip) are to be thoroughly inspected to ensure complete electronic operation and proper distribution of water.
-An irrigation checklist shall be completed as each system is inspected.
-The checklists will be provided and must be submitted weekly to the Technical Representative.
-Maintenance and Repair of Irrigation Systems As needed, to ensure proper operation of irrigation systems.
-Litter Removal Once a week, to keep all areas litter free.
-Weed Removal Every other week, to maintain areas in a weed free condition.
-Edging Every other week, edge curbs, sidewalks, and all fixtures (e.g. valve boxes, quick couplers, gate valves, walls, lights, etc.).
+Weed Removal Once a week, to maintain areas in a weed free condition.
+Edging Once a month, edge curbs, sidewalks, and all fixtures (e.g. valve boxes, quick couplers, gate valves, walls, lights, etc.).
 All edging must be perpendicular to the hard surface and not removed from it.
-Chemical edging and use of line trimmers is unacceptable.
-Pruning - Trees Once a month, to shape, train, and prevent encroachment into public thoroughfare/sidewalk or into other plant material, and to ensure clear visibility of all street signs and traffic signals.
+Chemical edging is unacceptable.
+Pruning - Trees Two (2) times per year, in April and October, to shape, train, and prevent encroachment into public thoroughfare/sidewalk or into other plant material, and to ensure clear visibility of all street signs and traffic signals.
 All sucker growth is to be removed as it appears.
 Prune to correct hazards and to remove all dead, diseased, or damaged limbs, as well as those limbs crossing or competing.
-Pruning - Shrubs and Groundcover Four (4) times a year, quarterly in January, April, July and October, to shape, train, and prevent encroachment into public thoroughfare/sidewalk or into other plant material and to ensure clear visibility of all street signs and traffic signals.
+Pruning - Shrubs and Groundcover Four (4) times per year, in January, April, July and October, to shape, train, and prevent encroachment into public thoroughfare/sidewalk or into other plant material and to ensure clear visibility of all street signs and traffic signals.
 All sucker growth is to be removed as it appears.
 Prune to correct hazards and to remove all dead, diseased, or damaged limbs and to prevent blockage of irrigation system components and patterns.
-All shrubs are to be maintained at a height no greater than 24" above the curb.
-Growth regulators shall not be used.

-Fertilization - Complete Two (2) times a year, in June and November, to promote healthy plant growth.
-Fertilizer is to be hand watered on all drip areas.
-Fertilization - Organic One (1) times a year in March.
-Milorganite, Gro- Power, or an approved equal shall be applied to promote healthy plant growth.
-Fertilizer is to be hand watered in on all drip areas.
+Fertilization Complete - Trees, Shrubs and Groundcover Two (2) times per year, in June and November, to promote healthy plant growth.
+Complete fertilizer Pro-Green 12-4-6, or equal, shall be applied.
+Fertilization Organic - Shrubs and Groundcover One (1) time per year, in March to promote healthy plant growth.
+Organic fertilizer such as Milorganite, Gro-Power shall be applied.
 Pest Control Prompt remedial action as necessary to maintain plant material in optimum condition.
 Fungicide or other Special Treatment Prompt remedial action as necessary to maintain plant material in optimum condition.
 Plant Replacement As deemed necessary by Technical Representative to replace plant material damaged or killed due to Contractor's negligence.
-Decorative Lighting Once a week, to inspect system, clean lenses and replace lenses and bulbs as required.
-Mulch Once a year, twenty-five (25) cubic yards of mulch must be purchased and spread at the discretion of the Technical Representative.
-Forest Mulch; Butler's Mill, Inc., or equal.
-(Sample will be required for approval by Technical Representative prior to application).
-Landfill mulch is unacceptable.